2025 Bangladesh Premier League

-The Bangladesh Premier League 2025, also known as Dutch-Bangla Bank BPL T20 2025 for sponsorship reasons, was the eleventh season of the Bangladesh Premier League (BPL), a top-level professional Twenty20 cricket league in Bangladesh that was organized by the Bangladesh Cricket Board (BCB).
+The 2025 Bangladesh Premier League, also known as 2025 Dutch-Bangla Bank Bangladesh Premier League for sponsorship reasons, was the eleventh season of the Bangladesh Premier League (BPL), a top-level professional Twenty20 cricket league in Bangladesh that was organized by the Bangladesh Cricket Board (BCB).
 The season started on 30 December 2024, and the final was held on 7 February 2025.

 In the final, Fortune Barishal defeated Chittagong Kings by three wickets to win their second title.

 Background

 The 2025 BPL season clashed with the Big Bash League, SA20, Super Smash, and International League T20.
 There were uncertainties in this season after a sudden change of government in Bangladesh, since a few of the franchises might not be available in this season due to the aftermath of that incident.

 In September 2024, the ownership rights of the Dhaka franchise were acquired by Shakib Khan's Remark-Herlan Group, and its name was changed to Dhaka Capitals.
 Similarly, Chattogram Challengers was renamed as Chittagong Kings after its ownership was re-acquired by SQ Sports after 12 years.
 The Rajshahi franchise was back after 4 years and named as Durbar Rajshahi, under a new ownership of Valentine Group.
 Comilla Victorians did not participate in this season.

 The players' draft was held on 14 October 2024.